 Cosmetic Car Mods for a Unique Style

 Of course, cosmetic modding is trendy these days, thanks to shows like Pimp My Ride.
-Anything from custom sounds systems and even video game consoles can be installed in a custom job.
+Anything from custom sounds systems to Diode Dynamics and even video game consoles can be installed in a custom job.
 But you want to take it easy when starting out and if you have little money.
 Simple cosmetics include headlights caps, mudflaps, and windshield bars.
 And one of the easiest, cheapest, but best-looking mods you can install on your cars is LED lighting.
 You put LED strips anywhere, and they look cooler than most things.
-But once you start modding, it’s hard to stop.
+But once you start modding, it's hard to stop.

 Modding your car can become an obsession as you learn more and appreciate your ride.
 It can be as simple as cosmetics like LED lights or as complex as an exhaust overhaul.
 The car modding scene is alive and well and doesn't take an expert to get started.
 Some of the easiest and cheapest include cold air intakes, anti-roll bars, and exhaust headers for efficiency.
 Most of these easily installable mods work to maximize engine efficiency, power and stabilize your car.